 Grains Research and Development Corporation

-The Grains Research and Development Corporation (GRDC) supports the industry through investing in research, development and extension (RD&E) to create enduring profitability for Australian grain growers.
+The Grains Research and Development Corporation (GRDC) is responsible for investing in research, development and extension (RD&E) to drive the discovery, development and delivery of world-class innovation for Australian grain growers.

-Our support of the Science and Innovation Awards is one example of our commitment to the development of the next generation of researchers, experts and leaders who will help to drive the Australian grape and wine community's future.
+Our continued support of the Science and Innovation Awards is one example of our commitment to fostering the development of the next generation of scientists who will help to drive an innovative future for the Australian grape and wine sector.